awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AutoMinorVersionUpgrade`  <a name="cfn-rds-dbinstance-autominorversionupgrade"></a>
-A value that indicates whether minor engine upgrades are applied automatically to the DB instance during the maintenance window\.
-By default, minor engine upgrades are applied automatically\.
+Indicates that minor engine upgrades will be applied automatically to the DB Instance during the maintenance window\.
+Default: `true`
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)

 `AvailabilityZone`  <a name="cfn-rds-dbinstance-availabilityzone"></a>
- The Availability Zone \(AZ\) where the database will be created\.
-For information on AWS Regions and Availability Zones, see [Regions and Availability Zones](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)\.
+The Availability Zone that the database instance will be created in\.
-Default: A random, system\-chosen Availability Zone in the endpoint's AWS Region\.
+Default: A random, system\-chosen Availability Zone in the endpoint's region\.
  Example: `us-east-1d`
- Constraint: The `AvailabilityZone` parameter can't be specified if the DB instance is a Multi\-AZ deployment\.
-The specified Availability Zone must be in the same AWS Region as the current endpoint\.
+ Constraint: The AvailabilityZone parameter cannot be specified if the MultiAZ parameter is set to `true`\.
+The specified Availability Zone must be in the same region as the current endpoint\.
-If you're creating a DB instance in an RDS on VMware environment, specify the identifier of the custom Availability Zone to create the DB instance in\.
-For more information about RDS on VMware, see the [ *RDS on VMware User Guide\.* ](https://docs.aws.amazon.com/AmazonRDS/latest/RDSonVMwareUserGuide/rds-on-vmware.html)
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)